Cake is great.

 It’s easy to whip together and versatile enough to serve at church picnics, card parties, play dates, dinner with friends, or a simple but satisfying end to a family meal.

 It was for the latter reason I decided to make a cake recently.
-I wanted something a little sweet after the supper meal.
-I was craving an applesauce cake I’d made a few years ago that I hadn’t tried to convert to gluten-free yet.
+I wanted something a little sweet after the supper meal and was craving an applesauce cake I’d made a few years ago that I hadn’t tried converting to gluten-free yet.

-1/2 cup almonds, chopped (these are optional – soaked is best)
+1/2 c. chopped almonds (these are optional – soaked is best)

-1. Combine the GF Flour Mix, honey, butter, buttermilk, eggs, and applesauce.
+1. Combine the GF Flour Mix, honey, salt, butter, almond extract, milk, lemon juice, eggs, and applesauce.

 2. Refrigerate the batter for 12-24 hours.
 (The longer the better.)

 1. Melt butter.
-Add brown sugar and honey; bring to a boil, stirring constantly.
+Add cane sugar and honey; bring to a boil, stirring constantly.

-2. Boil about 1 min.
+2. Boil for about 1 min.
 Remove from the heat.

 3. Using a wooden spoon, stir in milk and vanilla.
 Beat in powdered sugar until smooth; cool 1 min.

-4. Spread evenly over cake and let sit to form a light crust.
+4. Spread evenly over cake and let set to form a light crust.